1Hyena/sockets/README.md

   that must not be interrupted by signals.

 * **Header-Only** —
-  Everything in this library is provided by a single self-contained header file named [sockets.h](sockets.h).
+  Everything in this library is provided in a single self-contained header file named [sockets.h](sockets.h).

 * **Scalable** —
   There is no intrinsic limit on the number of sockets managed by the library.
-  In other words, the CPU usage of this library is not significantly affected by the number of established connections.
+  In other words, the CPU usage of this library is not affected by the number of idle connections.

 # Usage ########################################################################